Oxford County Master Gardener Volunteers

 - Dates: Mondays, January 27 – June 8 (excluding holidays)

 - Location: UMaine Extension Oxford County office (for most classes), 9 Olson Road, South Paris, Maine

-- Application: Training is currently full, please email Rebecca.J.Long@maine.edu to be added to a waiting list.
+- Application: Training is currently full, please email Rebecca.J.Long@maine.edu to be added to a waiting list for 2021.

 - Session 1: Jan.
 27 – What is the MGV program and what do we do?

 - Session 2: Feb.
 3 – Soils with Rebecca Long, Extension Agriculture Professional

 - Session 3: Feb.
 10 – Compost with Mark Hutchinson, Extension Professor

 - Session 4: Feb.
 24 – Botany 1 with Frank Wertheim, Extension Educator